jeghers/playgen/README.md

 * Record Label
 * Year of Release

-For example: your MP3 file contains the song "Pearline" by Son House, from an album "The Original Delta Blues" released by "Columbia Legacy" in 1965:
+For example: your MP3 file contains the song "Pearline" by "Son House", from an album "The Original Delta Blues" released by "Columbia Legacy" in 1965:

 	title: Pearline
 	artist: Son House